rohannaido/vercel/README.md

 # Vercel Clone - Frontend Deployment platform

-This Frontend deployement platform that builds, displays realtime build logs and hosts React frontend application.
+This Frontend deployement platform that <b>builds, displays real-time build logs and hosts React frontend application</b>.
 It takes the users' frontend public gitHub repository link and clones the source code, builds the application and generates a unique URL for the website.

 ## Features